Weak solutions of Moffatt's magnetic relaxation equations: Proof of existence in Theorem and

 Let us now briefly explain how to adapt the proof to the case when $B_0\in L^2$ and $\gamma>\gamma_c.$ First, we smooth out the data and use the global well-posedness result in \cite[Theorem 3.1]{BFV}, which gives the existence of global smooth solutions that satisfying the energy equality

-Thanks to \eqref{en-eq-n'}, the strong convergence property \eqref{cv2} of the velocity can be proved similarly as previous case.
-Indeed, use $\gamma>\gamma_c$ we have the Sobolev embedding $H^\gamma\hookrightarrow W^{1, \infty}.$ From this point, the strong convergence in $L^2$ of the magnetic field is obtained via applying Lemma \ref{Lemma3.1} again.
-Energy equality thus follows from the fact that $u_n\rightarrow u$ strongly in $L^2(0, T; H^{\gamma})$ and by passing to the limit in \eqref{en-eq-n'}.
+Thanks to \eqref{en-eq-n'}, one can get $u_n\rightarrow u$ strongly in $L^2(0, T; H^{\gamma})$ similarly as previous case.
+Indeed, due to $\gamma>\gamma_c$, this can be seen from \eqref{es-2.2-1} (taking $p=2$) and interpolation.
+Moreover, we have the Sobolev embedding $H^\gamma\hookrightarrow W^{1, \infty}$.
+From this point, the strong convergence in $L^2$ of the magnetic field is obtained via applying Lemma \ref{Lemma3.1} again.
+Energy equality then follows by passing to the limit in \eqref{en-eq-n'}. \medbreak